This section outlines the different options available to you that control how your Android game projects will be

 The Target SDK indicates that you have tested your app on (up to and including) the version you specify here.
 This is simply to give the Android OS an idea of how it should handle your app in terms of OS features.
 For all practical purposes, most apps are going to want to set Target SDK to the latest released version of the API (as used by the Compile SDK setting).
 This will ensure your app looks as good as possible on the most recent Android devices.
 Note that from November 2019 Google has made API level 28 the required target.

 The Minimum SDK version is the minimum API level that will run your project.
-This is set to 9 by default, and in general this will be fine, but if you add extensions then they may require a higher minimum API level.
+From August 2018 Google has made API level 26 the required minimum, but if you add extensions then they may require a higher minimum API level.

 The second part of the General section covers the CPU Architectures to build for, with the following options available (you can select all of them or only those that you require, but note that each one will add to the final size of the compiled apk):